 There is no evidence that CWD has made it into the Southeast.
 Georgia hunters and DNR need to do everything possible to keep this disease out of Georgia.

-CWD has been confirmed in deer and/or elk in 18 U.S. states and two Canadian provinces, including Colorado, Illinois, Kansas, Michigan, Minnesota, Missouri, Montana, Nebraska, New Mexico, New York, North Dakota, Oklahoma, South Dakota, Utah, Virginia, West Virginia, Wisconsin, Wyoming and the Canadian provinces of Saskatchewan and Alberta.
+CWD has been confirmed in deer and/or elk in 18 U.S. states and two Canadian provinces, including Colorado, Illinois, Kansas, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, New Mexico, New York, North Dakota, Oklahoma, Pennsylvania, South Dakota, Texas, Utah, Virginia, West Virginia, Wisconsin, Wyoming and the Canadian provinces of Saskatchewan and Alberta.

 Animal to animal contact.
 Exact routes are believed to be one or more of the following: through saliva, mucus, or contact with feces from an infected animal.
 The greatest risk of introduction is movement of live animals that may have the disease before any symptoms are shown.
 This is due to the long incubation period of the disease, which may exceed 5 years.

 At this time disease experts do not believe that CWD presents a risk to people or livestock.
 Although, the theoretical possibility must be acknowledged.
 To this end, the following advisory is provided to hunters hunting deer or elk from affected areas: Wear rubber gloves when field dressing carcasses; Bone out the meat from your animal; Minimize handling of brain and spinal tissues; Wash hands and tools thoroughly after field dressing; Avoid consuming brain, spinal cord, eyes, spleen, tonsils and lymph nodes (Normal field dressing and boning out a carcass will remove most of these body parts); Avoid consuming the meat from any animal that tests positive for the disease; Request that your animal is processed individually, without meat from other animals being added to meat from your animal.